Post Summary: A Bad Foundation Can’t Be Patched

 We don’t fix websites.
 We rebuild them.

-We broke that up into three pages.
+With the boat builder, those three services became three pages.
 Now someone searching for boat repair can go to the boat repair page.
 Someone searching for boat canopies can go to the canopy page.
-Every search intent is its own page — because that’s how Google thinks.
+Every search intent is its own page, because that’s how Google thinks.
 One page, one job.
 If the page tries to do three jobs, Google doesn’t know which one to rank it for, so it doesn’t rank it for any of them.

 Once we split everything up and rebuilt the structure, it was off to the races.
-But that’s the thing — the fix wasn’t a tweak.
+But that’s the thing, the fix wasn’t a tweak.
 It was a teardown.
-And it could have been avoided entirely if the seo before launch checklist had been followed from the start.
+And all of it could have been avoided by getting the structure right before the site ever went live.
 Every hour we spent separating those pages and rebuilding the hierarchy was an hour that didn’t need to exist.

 Because it’s a little more work and a heck of a lot more knowledge.
 Simple as that.